 If you get the sinking feeling that the panel is going to be 100% Winging It, there are only two choices: Withdraw, or Show up and Do Your Best.
-Don’t dither until the day before – trust your gut, make that call, and commit yourself to following through whatever you decide.
+Don’t dither until the day before to decide.
+Commit yourself to following through whatever you decide.

 Moderating and a Panelist at the Same Time?

 Now that you’ve seen my list of what I feel is involved with both roles, imagine doing both at the same time.
 I really don’t recommend it for a newbie.
 If you’ve never done anything like this before, start with being a panelist.
 Get some live experience.